 5.12.1 Description

-Virtual humans (or digital humans) are simulations of human beings on computers [47].
+Virtual humans (or digital representations of humans, also referred to as 'avatars' in this use case) are simulations of human beings on computers [47].
 There is a wide range of applications, such as games, film and TV productions, financial industry (smart adviser), telecommunications (avatars), etc.

-In the metaverse era, the technology of virtual humans is one of foundations of the metaverse.
-A virtual human can be a digital embodiment of a natural person in a virtual space, which is driven by the natural person.
-Or a virtual human also can be a digital assistant driven by AI model.
+In the coming era, the technology of virtual humans is one of foundations of mobile metaverse services.
+A virtual human can be a digital representation of a natural person in a mobile metaverse service, which is driven by the natural person.
+Or a virtual human also can be a digital representation of a digital assistant driven by AI model.